cirosantilli/linux-kernel-module-cheat/kernel_module/user/README.md

-# Test
+# User

-Userland C programs used to test our kernel module.
+Userland C programs used to test our kernel modules.

 `sh` programs are simpler, and installed copied directly with an overlay.